TruthSeekerX/AI/README.md

 # AI
-This is a project meant for introduce C programming to first year IT student.
-The main purpors of this project is for students to have a good basic understanding how C works.
-Many functions are goning to be build from scratch instead of using other more advanced programming, ex.
-Python.
+This project is meant for introduce C programming to first year IT students.
+I am building a "neural nod" which can learn and identify colours.

+Main objectives:
+	1. Compilation
+	2. Programming Structure and Style
+	3. Variables and Data Types
+	4. Arithmetic Operators
+	5. Standard Input and Output
+	6. Controlling Program Flow
+	7. Functions
+	8. Variable Scope
+	9. Libraries
+	10. Hexadecimal, binary numbers
+	11. Bitwise Operators, Shift Operators and Bitwise Not

+Extra objectives:
+	1. Basic structure of Computer system.
+		a.
+How does CPU work.
+		b.
+How does memory.
+		c.
+How does ...
+	2. Using git/github for version control of the development.
+	3. Using make/cmake for management of the build process.